 Full Locust Pose

 The Full Locust Pose is similar to the Locust Pose.
 It builds from the previous pose, the Full Locust Pose known as Poorna Salabhasana works the mid-body rather than the entire body.
 It has similar benefits as the Locust Pose.
-An addition is it can also help improve posture and digestion by stimulating the abdominal organs and helps combat stress and fatigue.
+In addition, is it can also help improve posture and digestion by stimulating the abdominal organs and helping combat stress and fatigue.

 Bow Pose, or Dhanurasana, continues on with backbends and is a great pose to open through your chest and shoulders.
 Invigorating in nature, this posture increases the mobility of the spine.
 Bow pose harnesses the dual action of opening up and stretching the front of the body, including the chest and shoulders while strengthening the muscles of the back body.
 The pose also stretches the legs and hip flexors and stimulates the abdominal organs, which can aid with digestion and keep your metabolism going strong.

 Fixed Firm Pose